TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/MetaTagApi.rst

 MetaTag API
 ============

-The MetaTag API is available for setting meta tags in a flexible (but controlled) way.
+The MetaTag API is available for setting meta tags in a flexible way.

 .. note::